FollyMaddy/lasergbrl2pen/README.md

 The laserintesity is converted into Z-depth.

-A choise to make Up-Down-Up motion for each coordinate is added (G80/G81 simulation)
+A choice to make Up-Down-Up motion for each coordinate is added (G80/G81 simulation)

 Compilation on linux :